premitive1/the-musings/20211003 if you build it they will come.md

+This morning as I prepare to venture out into the world and fulfill the responsibilities I've chosen for myself it seems appropriate to mention why I chose the responsibility of bitcoin brunch.

 Throughout my life I\'ve found some occasion, though not regularly, to publicly express my stong opinions in a way I hope might have an impact.